ccxt/ccxt/wiki/Manual.md

 ```

 - `BaseError`: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
 Users should catch this exception at the very least, if no error differentiation is required.
     - `ExchangeError`: This exception is thrown when an exchange server replies with an error in JSON.
+Possible reasons:
-Possible reasons: endpoint is switched off by the exchange, symbol not found on the exchange, required endpoint parameter is missing, the format of some parameters is incorrect, an exchange replies with an unclear answer
+        - endpoint is switched off by the exchange
+        - symbol not found on the exchange
+        - required parameter is missing
+        - the format of parameters is incorrect
+        - an exchange replies with an unclear answer
+        Other exceptions derived from `ExchangeError`:
         - `NotSupported`: This exception is raised if the endpoint is not offered/not supported by the exchange API.
+        - `AuthenticationError`: Raised when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
+Most of the time you need `apiKey` and `secret`, sometimes you also need `uid` and/or `password`.
         - `InsufficientFunds`: This exception is raised when you don't have enough currency on your account balance to place an order.
         - `InvalidOrder`: This exception is the base class for all exceptions related to the unified order API.
             - `OrderNotFound`: Raised when you are trying to fetch or cancel a non-existent order.
-        - `AuthenticationError`: Raised when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
-Most of the time you need `apiKey` and `secret`, some times you also need `uid` and/or `password`.
     - `NetworkError`: All errors related to networking are usually recoverable, meaning that networking problems, traffic congestion, unavailability is usually time-dependent.
 Making a retry later is usually enough to recover from a NetworkError, but if it doesn't go away, then it may indicate some persistent problem with the exchange or with your connection.
         - `DDoSProtection`: This exception is thrown whenever Cloudflare or Incapsula rate limiter restrictions are enforced per user or region/location.
 The ccxt library does a case-insensitive search in the response received from the exchange for one of the following keywords:
             - `cloudflare`